-The differences between temples and shrines お寺と神社
+The differences between Buddhist temples and Shinto shrines in Japan

 The torii, portal of a sanctuary